 Netflix has all 3 seasons of Miss Fisher’s Murder Mysteries, the Australian series that I first reviewed some time ago.
 Miss Fisher’s Murder Mysteries season 3, the focus of this post, is as much fun as the first 2 seasons were.
 Continue reading “Miss Fisher’s Murder Mysteries on Netflix”

 For some reason I didn’t review season 1 of Marvel Runaways.
 Odd, because I watched it with interest.
 Season 2 takes the runaways on a complex adventure as they try to gain their freedom from parents they consider evil.Continue reading “Review: Runaways, season 2”

 The Marvelous Mrs. Maisel, season 2, didn’t have as much stand up as I hoped it would.
 I was a bit disappointed in that.
 It focused more on Midge Maisel (Rachel Brosnahan) and the characters around her as people than it did on Midge’s career as a comic.
 There are some slight spoilers ahead.

 Season 2 was more about the people and the life style of 1950s New Yorkers from the Upper East Side.
 It took me a minute to accept that the story was taking that turn.

 Ackley Bridge, season 2, with its big cast and 12 episodes was even more interesting than season 1.
 The UK’s Channel 4 must agree with me because they’ve commissioned a third season of 8 episodes for 2019.
 This British drama about an integrated school filled with both white and Asian kids and teachers is a great setting for multiple storylines.

-There are spoilers ahead.
-Continue reading “Review: Unbreakable Kimmy Schmidt Season 2”
+There are some spoilers ahead.
+Just a few.
+Continue reading “Review: Ackley Bridge, season 2”